-ART 840 Jewelry and Metals.
-(3) A. Prerequisite: six hours of work in the specialization named or consent of the instructor.
+ART 840\ Jewelry and Metals.
+(3) A.

+Prerequisite: six hours of work in the specialization named or consent of the instructor.
 Students may register for no more than nine hours of any specialization offered.

 ART 863 Problems in Art and Design.
-(1-3)

-A. Prerequisite: Approval of proposal by department.
+(1-3) A. Prerequisite: Approval of proposal by department.
 Continuation of study begun in regular departmental courses.
 May be retaken to a maximum of nine hours.

-ART 870 Ceramics.
+ART 870\ Ceramics.
 (3) A. Prerequisite: six hours of work in the specialization named or consent of the instructor.
-Students may register for no more than nine hours of any specialization offered.
+Students may register for no more than nine hours of any specialization offered nine hours of any specialization offered.

-ART 880 Photography.
+ART 880\ Photography.
 (3) A. Prerequisite: six hours of work in the specialization named or consent of the instructor.
 Students may register for no more than nine hours of any specialization offered.

-ATR-Athletic Training Dr. Jack Rutherford, Chair
+ATR-Athletic Training Dr. Eric Fuchs, Chair

 ATR 800 Practical Aspects AT Lab.
-(3)

-A. Prerequisite: Adm. to MS in AT.
+(3) A. Prerequisite: Adm. to MS in AT.
 Course instructs clinical AT skills.
+Students provided clinical skill lab clinical AT skills.
 Students provided clinical skill lab opportunities to master required KSA's needed for practicums where skill mastery develops.

 ATR 801 Practicum I. (3) A. Prerequisite: Admin to MS in AT.
 Provides student's clinical skill opportunities.
 KSA's are practiced and assessed.
-Student's complete 40-60hrs/wk clinical experience with assigned preceptor/affiliated site Aug 1 till day before fall semester begins
+Student's complete 40-60hrs /wk clinical experience with assigned preceptor/affiliated site Aug 1 till day before fall semester begins.